verivital/behaverify/README.md

 Older versions can be found in subfolders of ./src/.
 The documentation for older versions may not be accurate.

+# Installation/Requirements

+textx

+python3.10

+you will also need to download nuXmv (behaverify will generate .smv files even if you don't have nuXmv, but you will not be able to do anything with the .smv files if you don't have nuXmv).

+py_trees (only necessary if you're using the py_trees to .smv function)

 # General Usage

 File extensions are not mandatory.
 This documentation will use the following convention for them

 -- .behave - an intermediate file that BehaVerify creates.
--- .bt - a specification file that follows the rules in ./metamodel/blueROV/btree.tx (a textx file) -- .smv - a file for use with nuXmv
+-- .bt - a specification file that follows the rules in ./metamodel/btree/btree.tx (a textx file) -- .smv - a file for use with nuXmv
 -- .tree - a specification file that follows the rules in ./metamodel/behaverify.tx (a textx file) -- .tx - a metamodel file.
-The two relevant ones are ./metamodel/behaverify.tx and ./metamodel/blueROV/btree.tx
+The two relevant ones are ./metamodel/behaverify.tx and ./metamodel/btree/btree.tx

 The following files make up BehaVerify